Dishes a Smoked Paprika café

 Must try: Breakfast burger

 We're not here to make lifestyle judgements, believe me, but if you happen to eat at Deli Dakota after a big night and order the Breakfast Burger, you'll soon be wondering what the heck happened to your hangover.
-This chunky thing is a proper burger: a toasted milk bun piled with bacon, thick fried egg, melted cheese, caramelised onions and barbecue sauce, with a little aioli for good measure – but the masterstroke is the addition of a cheeky hash brown.
+This chunky thing is a proper burger: a soft toasted milk bun piled with bacon, thick fried egg, melted cheese, caramelised onion jam and barbecue sauce, with a little aioli for good measure – but the masterstroke is the addition of a cheeky hash brown.
 It might not be health food, but it's hard not to admire the sheer craft that has gone into it.
 Goodbye, existential angst!
 Your single origin flat white on the side might even have a cute seahorse crafted into the crema just to soothe your soul that little bit more.

 • Cafés